-The company recognizes income from fixed price contracts using the percentage-of-completion method, measured by the contract costs incurred to date as a percentage of the estimated total contract costs.
+The company recognizes construction project income using the percentage-of-completion method, measured by the contract costs incurred to date as a percentage of the estimated total contract costs.
 Contract costs include all direct material, labor, and equipment costs and those indirect costs related to contract performance such as indirect labor and supplies costs.
-If the fixed price of a contract is not determinable, the Company uses a price that is most likely to occur in using the percentage-ofcompletion method.
-Provisions for estimated losses on uncompleted contracts are made in the period in which such losses are At August 31, 1999, billings in excess of costs and estimated earnings represent payments on a construction contract under which the work has not been completed.
-Amount will be recognized as construction progresses in accordance with the percentage-ofcompletion method.
+If the construction project revenue is not fixed, the Company estimates revenues that are most likely to occur.
+Provisions for estimated losses on uncompleted contracts are made in the period in which such losses are determined.

+At August 31, 2000, billings in excess of costs and estimated earnings represent payments received on construction projects under which the work has not been completed.
+This amount will be recognized as construction progresses in accordance with the percentage-of-completion method.